kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/edge-syncer.md

 - workload objects
   - Some objects are denatured if needed.
   - Other objects are as it is
-- APIExport/API Schema corresponding to CRD
+- APIExport/API Schema corresponding to CRD such as Kubernetes [ClusterPolicyReport](https://github.com/kubernetes-sigs/wg-policy-prototypes/blob/master/policy-report/crd/v1beta1/wgpolicyk8s.io_clusterpolicyreports.yaml).
   - TBD: Conversion from CRD to APIExport/APISchema could be automated by using MutatingAdmissionWebhook on workload management workspace.
+This automation is already available (see the sciprt [here](https://github.com/kcp-dev/edge-mc/blob/main/hack/update-codegen-crds.sh#L57)).
 - EdgeSyncConfig (This is going to be replaced with EdgePlacement spec)

 ![edge-syncer deploy](./images/edge-syncer-deploy.png)